 - Physical signs of harm that are repeated or appear non-accidental

 - Changes in eating / sleeping habits

+- Changes in physical behaviour

 - Increased isolation from friends or family, becoming socially withdrawn

 - Changes in activity and mood

 - Lowering of academic achievement

-- Talking or joking about self-harm or suicide
+- · Talking or joking about self-harm or suicide

 - Abusing drugs or alcohol

 - Expressing feelings of failure, uselessness or loss of hope

 - Changes in clothing e.g. long sleeves in warm weather

 - Secretive behaviour

-- Skipping PE or getting changed secretively
+- Missing PE or getting changed secretively

-- Lateness to or absence from school
+- · Lateness to or absence from school

 - Repeated physical pain or nausea with no evident cause

 - An increase in lateness or absenteeism

-If there is a fear that the student is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead.
+If there is a fear that the student is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Leads and where appropriate, a call to 999.
 If the student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.
 Where a referral to CAMHS is appropriate, this will be led and managed by Gemma Webb, SENCo.